 - People with strong visual-spatial skills are 25% more likely to excel in fields requiring pattern recognition.
 (Source)

-- Research indicates that bilingual individuals score about 10% higher on visual-spatial tests compared to monolingual individuals.
+- Bilingual individuals score about 10% higher on visual-spatial tests compared to monolingual individuals.
 (Source)

-- Visual-spatial intelligence exercises can help reduce cognitive decline by up to 20% in older adults.
+- Visual-spatial intelligence exercises help reduce cognitive decline by up to 20% in older adults.
 (Source)

 - Children who regularly play with construction toys show a 30% improvement in spatial reasoning skills over those who don’t.
 (Source)

-- Studies suggest that individuals with high visual-spatial intelligence can solve complex puzzles up to 40% faster than those with average abilities.
+- Individuals with high visual-spatial intelligence can solve complex puzzles up to 40% faster than those with average abilities.
 (Source)

 Visual-Spatial Intelligence Statistics, Facts and Trends for This Year (Detailed Info)

-What Percentage of People Are Considered Visual Learners in the General Population?
+What Percentage of People in the World Are Visual Learners?

-Approximately 60-65% of people are considered visual learners, using visual-spatial intelligence as their primary learning style.
-And about 15% of the population has exceptionally high visual-spatial intelligence, scoring in the top percentile on standardized tests.
+About 15% of the population has exceptionally high visual-spatial intelligence, scoring in the top percentile on standardized tests.
+(Source)

-Is There a Gender Difference in Visual-Spatial Intelligence?
+Is There a Large Gender Difference in Visual-Spatial Intelligence?

-What Impact Does Early Block Play and Puzzle Solving Have on Spatial Reasoning?
+What Impact Does Early Age Block Play and Puzzle Solving Have on Spatial Reasoning?

-Playing with blocks and solving puzzles is not the only way to boost visual-spatial intelligence.
+Playing with blocks and solving puzzles isn’t the only way to boost visual-spatial intelligence.

-Finally, about 30% of gifted children demonstrate exceptionally high visual-spatial abilities which predispose them to become visual learners in the. future.
+Finally, about 30% of gifted children demonstrate exceptionally high visual-spatial abilities which predisposes them to become visual learners in the future.
+(Source)

 Note: children love to play video games.
-So it’s worth nothing that video game players who regularly engage in 3D games show up to a 20% improvement in spatial reasoning skills after just 10 hours of gameplay.
+So it’s worth noting that video game players who regularly engage in 3D games show up to a 20% improvement in spatial reasoning skills after just 10 hours of gameplay.
+(Source)

-How Much Better Do Architects and Engineers Score on Visual-Spatial Tests?
+Do Architects and Engineers Score Better on Visual-Spatial Tests than Other People?

-Studies show that professional architects and engineers typically score 20-30% higher on visual-spatial tests compared to the general population.
+Studies show professional architects and engineers typically score 20-30% higher on visual-spatial tests compared to the general population.
+(Source)

 What is the Connection Between Musical Training and Visual-Spatial Ability?

-It’s hypothesized that musicians learn to associate sensory information with fine motor movements as a result of their long-term musical training and their experience-dependent activities.
+It’s hypothesized that musicians learn to associate sensory information with fine motor movements (kinesthetic intelligence) as a result of their long-term musical training and their experience-dependent activities.
+(Source)

 What is the Hereditary Versus Environmental Influence on Visual-Spatial Intelligence?